jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e98ff
+id: 5d822fd413a79914d39e9900
-title: Part 55
+title: Part 56
 challengeType: 0
 ---

 # --description--

-Next, remove the `width` and `height` from `bb2a`, and change the `border-left` and `border-right` to use `5vw` instead of `1vw`.
-The element will now have zero size and the borders will come together in the middle.
+Next, change the two `#999` of `bb2a` to `transparent`.
+This will make the left and right borders invisible.

 # --hints--